davidyemo/Netmaze-Azure-Hybrid-Networking-Project/README.md

 # Netmaze Azure Hybrid Networking Project
-An end-to-end Azure hybrid networking project that securely connects on-premises networks to Azure resources, ensuring safe data transfer, controlled access, and scalable cloud connectivity.
+An end to end Azure hybrid networking project that securely connects on-premises networks to Azure resources using Azure's networking capabilities.

 # 🎯 Goal of the Project

-The goal of the NetMaze Azure Networking Project is to design and deploy a secure and interconnected Azure network environment that simulates a real-world enterprise setup.
-The project focuses on building end-to-end connectivity between two virtual networks using VPN Gateway, enabling secure remote access with Bastion, and ensuring controlled communication through NSGs and Private Endpoints.
+The goal of the NetMaze Azure Hybrid Networking Project is to design and deploy a secure interconnected network environment in Azure that simulates hybrid connectivity between on-premises and cloud resources ensuring safe data transfer, controlled access and communication across virtual networks.

-# 🧩 What Problem It Solves / Demonstrates
+# 🧩 Objective

-The project effectively simulates how enterprise networks achieve secure hybrid connectivity within Azure.

-This project demonstrates how to:

 - Connect separate Azure networks (VNets) securely over the internet using VPN Gateway.